dlanza1/ExDeMon/README.md

 ![Example of monitored metric](/doc/img/example-monitored-metric.png)

-### Key concepts
+### Key features

+- New metrics can be defined.
+Mathematical operations can be applied.
+Value of new metrics can be computed by aggregating different incoming metrics.
 - Several monitors can be declared, each monitor can have a metric filter, a metric pre-analysis, a metric analysis and notificators.
 - Only a metric source, analysis result sink and notifications sink can be declared.
 They are shared by all monitors.
-- Components: metrics source, pre-analysis, analysis, analysis results sink, notificator and notification sink.
+- Components: properties source, metrics source, pre-analysis, analysis, analysis results sink, notificator and notification sink.
 They can be replaced.
 - Some built-in components: Kafka source, different pre-analysis and analysis, Elastic sink, notificators, ...
 - Metrics at different frequencies.
 - Monitors configuration can be updated while running.
 Configuration could come from an external source (Apache Zookeeper, HTTP request, data base, ...).